An O(K)-Approximation Coflow Scheduling in K-Core Optical Circuit Switching Networks: Multi-Core Coflow Scheduling

 \subsubsection{Inter-Core Flow Allocation}

-The inter-core flow allocation is a prefix-aware greedy assignment procedure.
-Coflows are processed sequentially according to the re-indexed order.
-Each flow is allocated entirely to a single core, and flow splitting is not allowed to avoid packet reordering, buffering overhead, and additional control-plane complexity in practical multi-core OCS deployments \cite{huang2020weaver}.
-Restricting allocation to the flow level ensures both analytical tractability and practical implementability.
+The inter-core flow allocation is performed by a prefix-aware greedy procedure.
+Coflows are processed sequentially according to the re-indexed LP-guided order.
+In our allocation, each flow is allocated entirely to a single core; flow splitting is not allowed to avoid packet reordering, buffering overhead, and additional control-plane complexity in practical multi-core OCS deployments \cite{huang2020weaver}.